jonathanyeh0723/OpenVINO_coursera_Intermediate/README.md

 - Introducing Intel® Distribution of OpenVINO:

   - To have a overview of OpenVINO toolkit, and recap its advantages including the support of common deep learning frameworks as well as capability to deploy to multiple hardware like GPU, VPU, and FPGA.

+- Workflow of Intel® Distribution of OpenVINO Toolkit Usages:

+  - A high-level walkthrough of OpenVINO workflow.
+View the block diagram as below.